Di-tert-butyl chromate

 Di-tert-butyl chromate is an alkoxide with the formula CrO2(OC(CH3)3)2.
-It is prepared by treatment of t-butanol with chromic anhydride.
-It forms red crystals at temperatures below –5 °C, above which it melts to give a red oil.
+It forms red crystals at temperatures below −5 °C, above which it melts to give a red oil.
 The complex, which is diamagnetic, is of fundamental interest as a model for the intermediates in oxidations of alcohols by chromium(VI).
 This complex is stable because as a t-butyl groups lack beta-hydrogens.
 This complex and its analogues have tetrahedral geometry at chromium, as established by X-ray crystallography of its analogues.